 I am saving dahlia seeds from my dahlia field in hopes to offer my own heat tolerate dahlias one day.
-I am excited about 2023 as I have some third year dahlia seedlings that I think will make excellent cut flowers.
+I am excited about 2024 as I have some dahlia seedlings that I think will make excellent cut flowers.
 I am evaluating my dahlias from seed and looking for the cultivars that produce long stems for cutting, have solid bloom attachment, great vase life, tubers store well, and are floriferous.
 I am also looking for seedlings that have a vivid or unusual color that stand out.
 It is a long process as it takes 3 or 4 years of evaluation to make sure the new dahlia cultivar is consistent in form and color.

 I am involved with my local dahlia society, Central Carolina Dahlia Society in Winston-Salem, NC.
 I am learning more about showing and exhibiting dahlias.
 I am working on becoming an American Dahlia Society Accredited Judge.
-I am involved with the National Capital Dahlia Society in Washington, D.C.
+I am involved with the National Capital Dahlia Society in Maryland.
 I attend the National Capital Dahlia Society summer and fall dahlia shows where I am able to receive ADS judging training and experience showing dahlias.

 I have always grown flowers and had large flower beds.
 I have been a Forsyth County extension master gardener volunteer since 2015.
 I started farming in March of 2015 when we purchased the farm.
 In August 2015, I attended the Chatham County Cooperative Extension workshop on “Growing Cut Flowers for Market” in Pittsboro, NC.
 I learned so much at that two day workshop.
 I thought I was going to grow vegetables and sell at the local farmers market.
 I came home from that workshop and told my husband “I love flowers, and I can make money growing flowers on the farm”.
 I began farming on four 100 foot rows: however, that increased to forty 100 foot rows for cut flowers.
 The cut flower field is surrounded by deer fencing and is about 1 acre.
 I now only grow dahlias.